elastisys/compliantkubernetes-kubespray/migration/calico-to-cilium/README.md

 >
 > For reference, it takes about 5 minutes to complete the disruptive parts of this guide, on a cluster with 5 nodes.

+> [!IMPORTANT]
+> This guide assumes all commands are run from the `migration/calico-to-cilium` directory of the `compliantkubernetes-kubespray` repository.

 ## Prerequisites

 The migration uses the Cilium CLI for status checks, as well as the `evict` plugin for `kubectl`.